 Welcome to this Ultimate Packing List for Alaska – here you will find what to pack, in a very organized and easy way to plan and prepare for your trip.
 The most important thing when packing for Alaska is to be comfortable.

 As a Brazilian girl, living n Florida, you may even imagine that cold weather is not my strength.
-For this reason, I have done mine throughout research on what to pack for Alaska, paying very close attention to not forget anything and also very important.
+For this reason, I have done mine throughout research on what to pack for Alaska, paying very close attention to not forgetting anything and also very important.

 Alaska is the land of extreme weather that can change very fast and it is unpredictable – so the rule of the tomb of what to pack for Alaska is Layers and Pack Smart!
 You will also find here PACKING SMART ALERTS, with a very detailed guide with expert reviews for the best items available in the market today.